Ernie Lombardi: "Lombardi's Big Snooze"

 During the fourth game of the 1939 World Series, in the 10th inning, with the score tied and runners on first and third, Joe DiMaggio singled.
 One run scored, then Reds outfielder Ival Goodman fumbled the ball.
 Yankees right fielder Charlie Keller, well known for his sturdy physique, beat the throw to catcher Lombardi and inadvertently hit "The Schnozz" in his groin.
 Unfortunately for the Reds and Lombardi, he had failed to wear his protective cup and Lombardi was in pain and dazed.
 DiMaggio raced around the bases and scored while the ball was just a few feet away from the afflicted Lombardi.
 The press was hugely critical of the sensitive catcher because of this and it came to be known as "Lombardi's Big Snooze".
 Bill James, in his Historical Baseball Abstract, says that "Lombardi was now the Bill Buckner of the 1930s, even more innocent than Buckner, and Buckner has plenty of people who should be holding up their hands to share his disgrace."
 James called Lombardi's selection as the Series goat "absurd."
 James noted the Yankees were already ahead three games to none and that DiMaggio's run merely made the final score 7–4 instead of 6–4.

 Later life

 In 1953, Lombardi had been battling depression and agreed to go to a sanatorium.
 While on his way to the facility, Lombardi slit his throat from ear to ear with a razor.
 He received blood transfusions and was initially listed in critical condition, but within a couple of days newspaper reports said that he would survive.
 Lombardi worked as an attendant in the Candlestick Park press office and later as a gas station attendant in Oakland, California.
 Lombardi was inducted into the Cincinnati Reds Hall of Fame in 1958.
-He died in 1977 and was buried at the Mountain View Cemetery in Oakland.
+He died on September 26, 1977 at a hospital in Santa Cruz, California and was buried at the Mountain View Cemetery in Oakland.